This article may contain references to products or services from our advertisers. We may earn commission if you click on these links.

 You don’t even have to go on overnight hikes, everyone can end up in the nature at night.
 All that’s necessary is for the hike to take longer than planned.
 And then, without a decent headlamp, you may be in a trouble.

 The Black Diamond Spot is compact, cheap and it offers great battery life.

 Even at the maximum brightness you can use it for up to 30 hours.

 What’s even better – this headlamp is waterproof.

 Best Solar Power Bank

 The best solar power bank for camping?
-Here you have a great option.
+We may have found the one.